bradfrost/atomic-design/chapter-3.md

 We've now covered Pattern Lab's core functionality, but we're not done yet!
 Next we'll cover a few additional features that should be considered irrespective of what tool you use to create your pattern library.

 ### Viewport tools for flexible patterns
-- The importance of flexible patterns
+It's essential to establish The importance of flexible patterns
 - The dangers of focusing on popular device dimensions
 - Ish
 - Disco mode